-To plan weekly activities faster, a simple lesson plan template is the way to go.
+To plan weekly activities faster, simple lesson plan templates are the way to go.

-A basic lesson plan template includes at a minimum 3 key elements: beginning (introducing the targeted objective), middle (presenting the main activities), and end (closing the lesson).
+A basic lesson plan template includes three key elements: beginning (introducing the targeted objective), middle (presenting the main activities), and end (closing the lesson).

-Related: Head over to our lesson planning and grading tools page to discover more resources to help you plan more efficiently throughout the school year.
+Related: See more lesson planning tools that help students plan more efficiently throughout the school year.

 Simple Lesson Plan Template (Example 1)

-This editable lesson plan template includes space to record your general activities for the 5 days of the week.
+This editable lesson plan template includes space to record your general activities for the five days of the week.

 Personalize the template with your name plus date, and edit the blue-shaded areas with your specific information.